World powers pull their citizens as violence roils Sudan

 The French foreign affairs ministry said a flight carrying 184 French nationals and their families and about 20 other nationals returned from Djibouti and landed in Paris Wednesday morning.

-“The feeling I had since the first day of fighting was I felt really paralysed, I didn’t know what to do, I didn’t know how to get out, the airport was closed, we could not leave,” she said, describing “the explosions, the smoke, so really, I didn’t have the time to fully realise what was going on.”
+“The feeling I had since the first day of fighting was I felt really paralyzed, I didn’t know what to do, I didn’t know how to get out, the airport was closed, we could not leave,” she said, describing “the explosions, the smoke, so really, I didn’t have the time to fully realize what was going on.”

 A Royal Air Maroc plane arrived at Casablanca’s Mohammed V airport on Wednesday, carrying 136 Moroccan nationals evacuated from Sudan.

-Note: This story was first published on April 26, 2023.
-It was updated on April 27, 2023, to make clear that Oulkebous’ decision to focus her research on Sudan was not related to the civil war in Ethiopia.